 Product Owner’s responsibilities in a nutshell:

-- The Product Owner ensures that the individual elements in the Product Backlog are arranged in the correct order, optimal for the project.
+- to ensure that the individual elements in the Product Backlog are arranged in the correct order, optimal for the project.

-- He/She ensures that each element of the Product Backlog is described in a clear and understandable way for the entire team.
+- to ensure that each element of the Product Backlog is described in a clear and understandable way for the entire team.

-- He/She optimizes the value of work performed by the team responsible for development
+- to optimize the value of work performed by the team responsible for development

-- The Product Owner guarantees that the Product Backlog is created in a clear and transparent way: it also indicates what the Scrum Team has to do in the next steps.
+- to guarantee that the Product Backlog is created in a clear and transparent way: it also indicates what the Scrum Team has to do in the next steps.

-- He/She ensures that the Development Team understands all the elements contained in the Product Backlog to a level that enables the whole group to work.
+- to ensure that the Development Team understands all the elements contained in the Product Backlog to a level that enables the whole group to work.

 Importantly, the Product Owner may perform all these tasks on its own or only supervise them, while the Development Team executes them.
 However, full responsibility for the results rests with the Product Owner, who is held accountable for all obligations.
 Nowadays, it is rare to make a mistake to appoint a “product owner team” in one project, but it is worth noting that the Product Owner is one person.
-If there is a need to change priorities in the Product Backlog, the Product Owner must agree to it, because it represents the interests of the project – it is responsible for its success.
+If there is a need to change priorities in the Product Backlog, his authorization is required, because it represents the interests of the project and is responsible for its success.

-Taking these requirements into account, the Product Owner must be an open person with high interpersonal skills and impeccable personal culture.
+Taking these requirements into account, it must be someone who is an open person with high interpersonal skills and impeccable personal culture.
 He or she should also be stress-resistant and, what is important, assertive, unaffected by external influences, but also able to accept suggestions in a proper way.

 Why shouldn’t a ‘product owner committee’ be created?

 Secondly, the Product Owner represents stakeholders and customer groups (the creation of a committee could lead to a conflict of interest).
-The Product Owner makes the final decision on the order of implementation of the subsequent elements of the Product Backlog.
-It is impossible to veto the Product Owner’s decision (precisely because the PO is a single person, independent of external influences).
+He makes the final decision on the order of implementation of the subsequent elements of the Product Backlog.
+It is impossible to veto his decision (precisely because the PO is a single person, independent of external influences).
 This is the healthiest way to manage a project in the Scrum framework.

 All this has its roots in the effectiveness of the Scrum framework.
 The apparent lack of democratization of the Scrum Team is essential to keep the whole team focused on its goal.